Depression and Mood Dysregulation Disorder in Children and Adolescents

 There has been concern that antidepressants may cause a slight increase in the risk of suicidal thinking and behavior in children and adolescents.
 This concern led to an overall decrease in the use of antidepressants in children.
 However, this decrease in the use of antidepressants has been associated with an increase in the rate of death by suicide, perhaps because depression is then not adequately treated in some children.

 Studies have been done to try to settle this issue.
 They found that suicidal thought and attempts may increase very slightly in children who take antidepressants.
-However, most doctors believe that the benefits outweigh the risks and that children with depression often benefit from drug treatment as long as doctors and family members are alert for worsening symptoms or suicidal thoughts.
+However, most doctors believe that the benefits outweigh the risks and that children with depression often benefit from medication treatment as long as doctors and family members are alert for worsening symptoms or suicidal thoughts.

 Whether or not medications are used, the possibility of suicide is always a concern in any child or adolescent with depression.
 The following can help reduce the risk: